LiamMartens/xTend/docs/2.x/06-advanced-urls.md

 # Advanced URL's
-In section 2 we went over all types of routes we can create and while doing this we solely used some simple URL handles.
-Right now we will go over the advanced URL handles.
+In previous sections we went over all types of routes and what routes can do, but so far we've only used simple route handles.
+In this section we will dive into the more advanced handles.

 ## Named URL variable
 First off you can catch a variable in the URL.
 The syntax is simple, just put the name of the variable you want between `{}` in whatever section you want to catch the variable.